 Dr. Sabine Doebel is an Assistant Professor of Psychology at George Mason University.
-Much of her work focuses on the role of experience in the development of executive function--the ability to regulate thoughts and actions in the service of goals, especially in the face of established habits and desires.
+Much of her work focuses on the development of executive function--the cognitive system that allows us to regulate our thoughts and actions in the service of goals, especially in the face of established habits and desires.
 In recent work her lab has examined the extent to which executive function predicts concurrent and longitudinal outcomes beyond academics (e.g., social, behavioral, and health).
-In other work she has been examining how home learning activities relate to working memory skills, in an effort to understand how working memory develops and can be supported by children at risk of poor academic achievement.
+In other work she has been examining the role of knowledge in the emergence of working memory skills.
 She is also actively exploring a variety of mechanisms through which children develop executive function skills, including play, social learning, and language.

 Dr. Doebel has also contributed to efforts to promote open science practices in developmental psychology, with the goal of making it easier to help researchers build on one another's work.
 You can find her lab website here and her recent TEDx talk here.

 Stucke, N. J., Stoet, G., & Doebel, S. (2022).
 What are the kids doing?
 Exploring young children's activities at home and relations with externally cued executive function and child temperament.
 Developmental Science, e13226.